 The Nominating and Governance Committee seeks to assemble a board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise and high-level management experience necessary to oversee and direct the Company's business.
-To that end, the Nominating and Governance Committee has identified and evaluated nominees in the broader context of the Board's overall composition, with the goal of recruiting members who complement and strengthen the skills of other members and who also exhibit integrity, collegiality, sound business judgment and other qualities that the Nominating and Governance Committee views as critical to effective functioning of the Board.
-The brief biographies below include information, as of the date of this Proxy Statement, regarding the specific and particular experience, qualifications, attributes or skills of each director or nominee that led the Nominating and Governance Committee to believe that that nominee should continue to serve on the Board.
-However, each of the members of the Nominating and Governance Committee may have a variety of reasons why he believes a particular person would be an appropriate nominee for the Board, and these views may differ from the views of other members.
+To provide a mix of experience and perspective on the board, the Nominating and Governance Committee also takes into account geographic, gender, age, racial and ethnic diversity.
+The brief biographies below include information, as of the date of this proxy statement, regarding the specific and particular experience, qualifications, attributes or skills of each director, including the sole nominee for director, that led the Nominating and Governance Committee and the Board to believe that such director nominee should continue to serve on the Board.
+However, each member of the Nominating and Governance Committee and the Board may have a variety of reasons why he or she believes a particular person would be an appropriate contributor to the Board, and these views may differ from the views of the other members.

-Nominees for Election for a Three-year Term Expiring at the 2024 Annual Meeting
+Nominee for Election for a Three-year Term Expiring at the 2025 Annual Meeting